BhanuPDas/smart-city-energy-management/README.md

 1) Once all containers start, navigate to - **http://localhost:8500/register**
 2) The above URL is the starting point for the application.
 3) A user can be registered either as "City Planner" or "Citizen".
-Accordingly, the screens and functionality will differ in the following UI screens.
+Accordingly, the UI screens and functionality will differ.
 4) After registration, please log in - **http://localhost:8500/login**
 5) Please note: At the time of adding a resident building energy source, the owner's email refers to the email address of the owner or the citizen who is the owner of the building, and it has to be a unique email ID.
 6) Grafana dashboards have been integrated and can be accessed at: **http://localhost:3000/**